 Content published on pressureink.org (hereinafter Pressure Ink) must be in accordance to the agreement made by Pressure Ink and the writer(s).
-Consent and Article Release Forms must be signed by the writer(s) and respective parties at Pressure Ink, including the Content Manager, Chief Editor and President before content is published.
-While the article is in review, the writer(s) will not be able to send in corrections, edits or revised copies.
+The Submission Request and New Manuscript Submission forms must be filled out by Lead Authors.
+While the article is in review, the Lead Writers will not be able to send in corrections, edits or revised copies.
+Lead Writers must send a new Manuscript Submission Form for every iteration of their manuscript that they wish to publish on Pressure Ink.

 The Editorial Process